AmosNimos/flag/README.md

 🏴‍☠️ What does it stand for?
 -------
-Flag stands for "Friendly Linux Argument Gatherer" or, if you like recursion, "Flags: Linux Argument Gatherer."
+Flag stands for "Friendly Linux Argument Gatherer" or, if you like recursion, "Flag: Linux Argument Gatherer."

 🏴‍☠️ Usage
 -------